technative-amsgroup/DFMEA-LLM-Enhanced/README.md

+_This repo is used to translate the French text to English._

 # LLM Enhanced FMEA Documentation

 Welcome to the documentation repository for LLM Enhanced FMEA, a project focused on manifesting the use of LLMs in the creation of FMEA tables

 ## Getting Started with Documentation Development